WE'RE WHITELABEL

 Steven Kenney

-Steven Kenney is one WhiteLabel Impact’s earliest co-conspirators.
-For more than thirty years he has advised organizations on how to create their future.
-He has led advisory engagements for Fortune 50, mid-cap, and startup companies in the private sector; dozens of U.S. and other governments’ agencies; and leaders of high-impact non-profits and philanthropies spanning multiple social and economic development issue areas.
+Steven Kenney has advised government, corporate, and nonprofit sector organizations for thirty years on strategy development and implementation, strategic foresight, organizational change, and leader development – on how to create their future.
+His work helps clients define their direction and adapt their plans, people, processes, and more to achieve their greatest success.
+He has led advisory engagements for Fortune 50, mid-cap, and startup companies in the private sector; dozens of governments’ agencies; and leaders of high-impact nonprofits and philanthropies.

 • Steven’s work envisioning and preparing his clients for their futures has encompassed providing the baseline for a new strategy for “Responsible Care,” the global program to continuously improve the chemical industry's health, environmental, and safety performance; to charting alternative pathways for accelerating the rollout of electric mobility solutions in the Middle East between now and 2040; to helping a US government environmental agency reimagine its operational processes, partnership strategies, and research agenda to take on the emerging future challenges of water resources management and conservation; and much more.
-In all of his work, he helps leadership teams define their direction and adapt their plans, people, processes, and more to achieve their greatest success.

-Steven holds a Bachelor of Arts degree from the University of California and a Master’s degree from Columbia University and attended Executive Education programs at Harvard Business School and the Wharton School of Business at the University of Pennsylvania.
+Steven holds a Bachelor of Arts degree from the University of California and a Master’s Degree from Columbia University and attended Executive Education programs at Harvard Business School and the Wharton School of Business at the University of Pennsylvania.

 MEET OUR CO-CONSPIRATORS